 This document comprises a base prospectus for the purposes of Article 5.4 of the Prospectus Directive and for the purpose of giving information with regard to the Issuer and each Guarantor, which, according to the particular nature of the Issuer and each Guarantor and the Notes, is necessary to enable investors to make an informed assessment of the liabilities, financial position, profit and losses and prospects of the Issuer.

-References in this Base Prospectus to the "Group" are to references to Glencore Xstrata plc and its consolidated subsidiaries, through which Glencore Xstrata plc may own its assets and conduct operations indirectly, references to "Glencore" are to the Group excluding Xstrata and references to "Xstrata" are to Xstrata Limited (previously known as Xstrata plc) and its subsidiaries and any subsidiary thereof as at completion of the merger between Glencore and Xstrata completed on May 2, 2013 (the "Merger").
+References in this Base Prospectus to the "Group" are to references to the Company and its subsidiaries and any subsidiary thereof from time to time, and references to "Xstrata" are to Xstrata Limited (previously known as Xstrata plc) and its subsidiaries and any subsidiary thereof as at completion of the acquisition by Glencore of Xstrata completed on May 2, 2013 (the "Acquisition").
 This document comprises the base prospectus in respect of Glencore Finance (Europe) S.A. and for that purpose, this whole document would be referred to as the "Base Prospectus".
-This Base Prospectus has been approved by the Luxembourg Commission de Surveillance du Secteur Financier (the "CSSF") which is the Luxembourg competent authority for the purpose of the Prospectus Directive and relevant implementing measures in Luxembourg, as a base prospectus issued in compliance with the Prospectus Directive and relevant implementing measures in Luxembourg for the purpose of giving information with regard to the issue of Notes issued under the Program described in this Base Prospectus during the period of twelve months after the date hereof.
-The CSSF, however, assumes no responsibility as to the economic and financial soundness of the transactions contemplated under this Base Prospectus or the quality or solvency of the Issuer in line with the provisions of article 7(7) of the Luxembourg Act dated 10 July 2005 (as amended) relating to prospectuses for securities (loi relative aux prospectus pour valeurs mobilières).
+This Base Prospectus has been approved by the CSSF which is the Luxembourg competent authority for the purpose of the Prospectus Directive and relevant implementing measures in Luxembourg, as a base prospectus issued in compliance with the Prospectus Directive and relevant implementing measures in Luxembourg for the purpose of giving information with regard to the issue of Notes issued under the Program described in this Base Prospectus during the period of twelve months after the date hereof.
+By approving this Base Prospectus, the CSSF does not give any undertaking as to the economical and financial soundness of the operation or the quality or solvency of the Issuer in line with the provisions of article 7(7) of the Luxembourg Act dated July 10, 2005 (as amended) relating to prospectuses for securities (loi relative aux prospectus pour valeurs mobilières).